 |To complement your preparation for UPSC 2023, check the following links:|

 Private Member Bill-Indian Polity Notes:- Download PDF Here

-What is a Private Member Bill?
+What is a Private Members’ Bill in India?

 - The Private Member bill, in order to become an act, must be passed in both the houses.